snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 ```

-Creating a new Payment Method and creating a Transaction which will be charged in the future.
+Creating a new Payment Method and creating an "Open" Transaction (charged in the future).

 ```
 {